 Books that describe Spiti Valley -

-A book lover that I am, I picked up the world famous book, Seven years in Tibet by the adventurous traveler, Heinrich Harrer.
-I was very fascinated by the authors journey and the Tibetan culture portrayed in the book.
-Highly recommend this book to every travel enthusiast.
+A book lover that I am, I picked up the world-famous book, Seven Years in Tibet by the adventurous traveler, Heinrich Harrer.
+I was very fascinated by the author's journey and the Tibetan culture portrayed in the book.
+I highly recommend this book to every travel enthusiast.
 This book mentions the journey through the Shipki La pass which the author took to travel into Tibet.

 Do you love the post?
 Want to save it for your future reference?